iobroker-community-adapters/ioBroker.device-watcher/README.md

 -->
 ### **WORK IN PROGRESS**
 - If the device is offline, set signal strength to '0%'
+- If the device is offline, set battery to ' - '
+- repair some small issues in the lists
 ### 2.0.0 (2022-11-01)
 - added Lupusec, HS100 adapter, Zigbee2MQTT and MaxCube
 - changed name of Homematic to HM-RPC